dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-06-27-the-words-we-use-in-bitcoin.md

 "key to the puzzle," it's not even wrong.
 And anyway, I'm afraid we're stuck with it.

-Two more things: the reason why your private key can be transformed into words is that it is, just like everything else in bitcoin, just information.
-And the reason why we call this the "seed phrase" is because your private key is the seed from which all your other keys and, ultimately, addresses are derived from.
-This brings us to the next word:
+Two more things: the reason why your private key can be represented as words is that it is, just like everything else in bitcoin, information.
+And the reason why we call these words a "seed phrase" is because your private key is the seed from which all your other keys and, ultimately, addresses are derived from.
+This brings us to the next word: "address."
-"address."

 ### "Address"